ExtraviNull/SetupFile/README.md

 # SetupFile
-The setup file for Extravi ReShade Presets
+The setup file for Extravi ReShade Presets by: https://github.com/sitiom